bitmakerla/estela/docs/estela/installation/helm-variables.md

 * _<CELERY\_RESULT\_BACKEND>_ (Required): Url to send the results from the API module tasks.

 #### Mailing

+  > **Note:** The mailing configuration is used to send email regarding users creation on the estela system.

 * _<EMAIL\_HOST>_ (Required): Host of the SMTP email server.